-Table 2: Scope values for RESTful [FuncArea] API
+Table 2: Scope values for RESTful Alias and Spam Management API

 Downscoping

-In the case where the client requests authorization for “oma_rest_funcarea.all_{apiVersion}” scope, the authorization server and/or resource owner MAY restrict the granted scope to some of the following scope values:

-[list of scope values]
+This version of the specification does not define any downscoping values.

 Mapping with resources and methods

-Tables in this section specify how the scope values defined in section G.1.1.1 for the RESTful [FuncArea] API map to the REST resources and methods of this API.
-In these tables, the root “oma_rest_funcarea.” of scope values is omitted for readability reasons.
+Tables in this section specify how the scope values defined in section F.1.1.1 for the RESTful Alias and Spam Management API map to the REST resources and methods of this API.
+In these tables, the root “oma_rest_aliasmgmt.” of scope values is omitted for readability reasons.

-<< Note: this part of the TS uses a landscape layout, started and terminated by a section break.
-Delete this comment. >>